sioel0/lisa/docs/structure/analysis-infrastructure.md

 ![semantic_domain](semdom.png)

-* `D assign(I identifier, E expression)` yields a copy of a domain modified by the assignement of the abstract value corresponding to the evaluation of `expression` to `identifier`;
+* `D assign(I identifier, E expression)` yields a copy of a domain modified by the assignment of the abstract value corresponding to the evaluation of `expression` to `identifier`;
 * `D assume(E expression)` yields a copy of a domain modified by assuming that `expression` holds;
 * `D forgetIdentifier(I identifier)` forgets all information about a `identifier` (e.g. when it falls out of scope);
 * `D forgetIdentifiers(Collection<I> identifiers)` forgets all information about all `identifiers`;